codecrafters-io/build-your-own-redis/solutions/kotlin/01-init/code/README.md

 ![progress-banner](https://codecrafters.io/landing/images/default_progress_banners/redis.png)

-This is a starting point for Java solutions to the ["Build Your Own Redis" Challenge](https://codecrafters.io/challenges/redis).
+This is a starting point for Kotlin solutions to the ["Build Your Own Redis" Challenge](https://codecrafters.io/challenges/redis).

 In this challenge, you'll build a toy Redis clone that's capable of handling